dalmaer/remix-detector/README.md

 # remix-detector

-A Chrome Extension that detects if the current tab is using Remix and puts a bottom right water mark if so.
+A Chrome (Web) Extension that detects if the current tab is using Remix and puts a bottom right water mark if so.